kayble289/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creates directory named My_first_directory in /tmp
+move betty in /tmp to /tmp/my_first_directory